Introduction

 Creating Explainers

 Now we are going to pack our models into the universal structure called Explainer provided by the DALEX package.
-In most cases, you need to create Explainer using just three arguments:
+In most cases, you need to create Explainer using just three arguments:- model

 For more info about explaining models look at this.